Colesville Road Line: 20th Century

 Route Z8 had prior incarnations as the Old Bladensburg Road Line and the Sligo Avenue Line.
 The lines were at first operated as streetcars under the Capital Traction Company.
 The lines would later be operated by buses in 1927 and 1940.
 Both lines were later merged into one, later operated until DC Transit in 1956 and then acquired by WMATA on February 4, 1973.
 However the Z8 was later replaced by Ride On.

 Route Z8 would later be reincarnated as the Colesville Road–Fairland Line which would operate between Silver Spring station and Burtonsville Crossing Park & Ride lot via White Oak, Greencastle Park & Ride Lot, Briggs Chaney Park & Ride Lot, and a few peak-hour trips to Verizon–Chesapeake Complex.

+Routes Z9 and Z29 operate as part of the Laurel–Burtonsville Express Line operating between today current route between Silver Spring station and South Laurel Park & Ride Lot.
+The major difference between routes Z9 and Z29 was route Z29 remained on Columbia Pike while route Z9 was rerouted along Colesville Road between Burtonsville Park & Ride and Columbia Pike and Industrial Parkway.

+Routes Z1, Z3, and Z4 were separated from the Colesville Line and got formed into different routes by the 1990s.
+Routes Z1 and Z4 were formed into the Glenmont–Silver Spring Line to operate between Silver Spring and Glenmont Metro stations.
+Routes Z3 and Z5 operated between Silver Spring Metro station and Burtonsville Park and Ride.
+Route Z2 remained under the Colesville Line being extended to Olney (Spartan Road & Georgia Avenue).

+In September 1993, Ride On took over the Saturday service for the Z2, under the Colesville–Silver Spring Line.
+The reason why was because WMATA had to reduce costs and apply buses to more higher ridership routes.